Crahen Valley Park: Splash in the Creek & Try Not to Get Lost When Hiking this Gorgeous Trail

 This Undiscovered Hiking Gem near the Beltline Includes a Stream for Splashing

-Grand Rapids hasn’t discovered Crahen Valley Park yet.
-Located at the corner of Leonard and Crahen Avenue, it’s a far cry from the busy East Beltline corridor just a mile and a half away.
+Crahen Valley Park, among more than 50 hiking trails in West Michigan, is a far cry from the busy East Beltline corridor just a mile and a half away.
 Most people don’t even know it’s there.

 Crahen Valley Park lives up to its name, as most of the park is located in a deep valley not visible to those just driving by.